rabestro/sololearn-challenges/OneLiners_Ruby.md

 # OneLiners solutions in Ruby

-There is my OneLiners Challenge solutions in Ruby.
+There is #OneLiners Challenge solutions in Ruby.

 [Halloween Candy](easy/halloween-candy/README.md)